ju-makerspace/mks-website/CONTRIBUTING.md

 - Ensure any install or build dependencies, such as `node modules` are ignored in `.gitIgnore` file before the end of the layer when doing a build.
 - Keep the docs update with any new changes
 - Do not push all new commits into single branch, instead push code with new branch with relevent name.
-For ex. to push commits as new feature create branch with name `feature` and then create new PR
+For ex. to push commits as new feature create branch with name `feature` and then create new Pull Request